Download the University Honors brochure to learn more.

 Pre-pharmacy students who would like to engage in a longer study abroad experience should talk with their academic advisor at the beginning of their first year, to determine whether it will be possible.
-The summer between your first and second year might be a good time to fit in a study abroad if you don't need that academic term to fulfill other requirements.
-Please talk with your pre-pharmacy advisor to determine whether it is possible for you.

 Can I be in both KBS and the UHP?

 Yes, you can be on both programs at the same time.
 KBS and the UHP complement one another well and advisors from both programs work together closely.

 If I am admitted to KBS am I also automatically admitted to the UHP?

 No, KBS and the UHP are separate programs with different admission processes and requirements.
 Please look at each program's website to learn about the specifics of admission processes and requirements.